mkmitchell/DuckNet/README.md

 ### Running DuckNet with Graphical User Interface

-The user-friendly graphical interface allows you to combine automated species identification with manual review of low-confidence predictions.
+The user-friendly GUI allows you to combine automated species identification with manual review of low-confidence predictions.

 **Step 1.
 Opening DuckNet:** After running the Docker container, open your web browser and navigate to `http://localhost:5050`.
 The DuckNet interface will load automatically.

 ![p1](supplemental/user_guide_pngs/step1_processing.png)